Discrete Structures

 Optional Material

-1/24: These exercises are due on 1/25.
+1/22: These exercises are due on 1/23.
+These will prepare you for our next class.
 FINALIZED

 * Do exercises 3jm from Section 2.3 in the notes.
 (If you can't finish the proof, take a few legal steps!)

 * Do exercises 1ch, 6 and 7 from Section 3.2 in the notes.
 TYPE at least one part of question 1, and either 6 or 7.
 Any problems that are not typed should be written very neatly using complete sentences.
-I NEGLECTED TO DO AN INEQUALITY IN CLASS!
-YOU MAY OMIT 6 AND 7.
-I address inequalities in the reading, but didn't cover this topic in class.

 * Read this proof of how a contradiction can imply anything!